-Some who try to quit smoking, go for chewing tobacco products, while others try the light/mild cigarettes instead.
+Some who try to quit smoking, go for chewing tobacco products, while others try light/mild cigarettes instead.
 Not because the chewing is smokeless means it’s harmless.
 Also changing to light cigarettes doesn’t necessarily indicate less harmful smoking, yet it’s tobacco.

-Smoking readily introduces nicotine to the bloodstream and then distributes to the brain, hence it causes a rapid sense of pleasure and calmness.
-However, there is always craving for smoking because the effects do not last long.
+Smoking readily introduces nicotine to the bloodstream and then distributes it to the brain, hence it causes a rapid sense of pleasure and calmness.
+However, there is always a craving for smoking because the effects do not last long.
 Nicotine is deadly in large doses.